-Students who have ACT, SAT, or College Board Advance Placement scores that equal or surpass those listed below may be eligible to receive advance placement and/or credit in English and Mathematics.
+Students who have ACT, SAT, or College Board Advance Placement scores that equal in English and Mathematics.
 Scores can be no more than five years old.
 The credits stated below are in accordance with Trinity Valley Community College policies and do not guarantee acceptance by transfer universities.
 When a student plans to transfer to another institution, it is the student's responsibility to contact the university for policies on acceptance of credit by examination.